Delayed Opening February 4

 NVU Student Arrival Checklist and Testing Schedule

 NVU Students: The start of the semester is here, and we are excited to have you back.
-Following up on President Mills’ message from last week, and so that we […]
+Following up on President Mills’ message from last week, and so that we can get off to a healthy start, please be sure to complete all the steps below.
+Pre-Semester Checklist: By far, our most important protection is […]

 Continue Reading